Alensberg Castle

 Alensberg Castle, locally known as Château d'Alensberg, lies in a private garden west of the village of Moresnet, in the Liège province in the Wallonia region in Belgium.

-Alensberg Castle was built in the mid 15th century by a Jean d'Alensberg in the valley of the Geul river.
-In the early 16th century the castle was in the hands of the Tzevel family, who also owned Eyneburg Castle.
+Alensberg Castle was built in the mid-15th century by Jean d'Alensberg in the valley of the Geul River.
+In the early 16th century, the castle was in the hands of the Tzevel family, who also owned Eyneburg Castle.

-During World War I the Germans built a 1200 meters long and 58 meters high railway viaduct spanning the valley, for the transport of German artillery, only some 200 meters from the castle.
-During World War II the Germans blew up the viaduct during their retreat which also badly damaged Alensberg Castle.
-In 1946/47 the ruined extensions of the castle were demolished and the keep was restored in its medieval form.
+During World War I, the Germans built a 1,200-meter-long, 58-meter-high railway viaduct spanning the valley for the transport of German artillery, only some 200 meters from the castle.
+During World War II, the Germans blew up the viaduct during their retreat, which also severely damaged Alensberg Castle.
+In 1946/47, the ruined extensions of the castle were demolished, and the keep was restored to its medieval form.

 Gallery